jjuback/epistrophy/README.md

 `/genres` | Returns an array of the available genres corresponding to Azure storage containers.
 `/genres/i/artists` | Returns an array of the artists for the specified genre.
 `/genres/i/artists/n` | Returns info for the specified artist, including an array of albums with track details.
+`/genres/i/search/text` | Returns an array of tracks where the title contains the specified text.

 ## Source Files (Web API)